 One of Rev. McLean's books, Islam and the Political Order, co-edited with Imam Ahmad Iravani of Iran, was based on the proceedings of a high level meeting with a top delegation from Iran, which discussed Islam’s responses to questions such as the meaning of the person and political philosophy.
 Accordingly, the book examines key aspects of this topic, such as the place of man before God, and the proper interface between religion and the political order.
 The center’s intensive work with Islam continues across the Near East, Central, and South East Asia.

-A conference on Cultural and Social Capital in Relation to Civil Society was organized in Rome with Mr. Giuseppe Moro, Director of the Foundation for an Active Citizenry, and was attended, among others, by Prof. Robert Putnam of Harvard University and Prof. Steven Schneck, Director of the Life Cycle Institute.
+A conference on Cultural and Social Capital in Relation to Civil Society was organized in Rome with Mr. Giuseppe Moro, Director of the Foundation for an Active Citizenry, and was attended, among others, by Prof. Robert Putnam of Harvard University and Prof. Steven Schneck, Director of the Institute for Policy Research & Catholic Studies.
 A parallel meeting with Prof. Moro studied The Role of NGOs in Political Decision Making, while a meeting in Hong Kong focused on the topic of ethics in public administration.

 Rev. McLean's most recent publications include: Beyond Modernity: The Recovery of Person and Community in Global Times: Lectures in China and Vietnam (ISBN 9781565182578) and Religion and Culture (ISBN 9781565182561) published in 2010 and Unity and Harmony, Compassion and Love in Global Times (ISBN 9781565182592) published in 2011.